City-of-Helsinki/bestpractice/django-configuration.md

 ### Meaning of the environment variables

 `TOKEN_AUTH_ACCEPTED_AUDIENCE`: specifies the "aud"-field that should be present in the token presented by the client.
-This is a URL that identifying a single deployment of your API software.
+This is an URL identifying a single deployment of your API software.
 However, it is not the url where the API is located, but instead an identifier in the namespace used by authentication server.
 For example: `https://api.hel.fi/auth/haravadev`

 `TOKEN_AUTH_AUTHSERVER_URL`: specifies the URL the the authentication server standard OIDC-endpoint.
 As opposed to the "accepted audience" setting, this is a honest to goodness URL.
-The libraries will need to find `.well-known/openid-configuration` path under this url.
+The libraries handling OIDC will expect to find `.well-known/openid-configuration` path under this url.
 Example:
 `https://api.hel.fi/sso-test/openid/`